Astrophysics (Index)About

 (process by which SMBHs form)

-SMBH formation is a mystery because quasars suggest energy from supermassive black holes (SMBHs) at very high redshifts when the universe was quite young, which the Eddington limit would seem to prevent.
+SMBH formation is a mystery because quasars suggest energy from supermassive black holes (SMBHs) at very high redshifts when the universe was quite young, and the Eddington limit would seem to prevent black holes from growing rapidly enough to produce them so early.
 Surpassing that limit during such a black hole's growth would likely involve detectable phenomena and so far, no observations have produced likely candidates for such detections.
 It is an area of active research, with a number of theories of what might contribute to their presence when the universe was so young: how such a black hole might start with a very high mass and/or how it might grow quickly in some manner that we fail to observe.
 SMBHs today have had sufficient growth time and their growth is not such a mystery.

 The term black hole seed refers the black hole's progenitor (or, for an SMBH, "seed" perhaps may refer to a smaller black hole from which it grew) and some theories involve proposed black hole seeds with masses much higher than stellar-mass black holes: